grizzlypeaksoftware/express_with_SSL/README.md

 # express_with_SSL
-A node.js express application that runs SSL and redirects from HTTP to HTTPs
+A node.js express web server that runs SSL and redirects from HTTP to HTTPs